Why Small Medical Practices Need a Niche Web Designer (Not a Generalist)

 Frequently asked questions

-What does a specialist charge versus a generalist?
-More — but the investment reflects the fact that you’re not paying for someone to learn your industry on the job.
-You’re getting a designer who already knows what a patient needs to see before they book.
+A typical 1–5 provider practice build runs $6,000–$9,000, which includes copywriting, patient journey mapping, individual service pages, and HIPAA-conscious form setup.
+That’s maybe more than a generalist charges, but the investment reflects the fact that you’re not paying for someone to learn your industry on the job.
+You’re getting a designer who already knows what a patient needs to see before they book, and who catches compliance issues before launch instead of months after.